ExaWorks/psij-python/docs/tutorial_add_executor.rst

 Assumptions:

-* you have the psij python package installed already and are able to run whatever basic verification we think is necessary
+* you have the psij-python package installed already and are able to run whatever basic verification you think is necessary

 * you are able to submit to PBS Pro on a local system (don't worry if you don't have this and are just following along to understand what's happening - just pretend...)